 In general, Open Enrollment is the only time of year when you can purchase or change insurance plans for any reason.
-The 2017 Open Enrollment period ended January 31, 2017.
+The 2019 Open Enrollment period ended January 23, 2019.
 However, you may be allowed to enroll outside of Open Enrollment if you experience certain life events, such as losing your current insurance.
 If you qualify for MassHealth, or for a ConnectorCare plan, or want to purchase a stand alone dental plan, you may enroll at any time during the year.
+Find out more now →

 Yes!
-Students can shop on the Health Connector for health and dental plans.
-Get Started Now
+Students can shop on the Health Connector for health and dental coverage.
+Get Started Now →

 Students are required to have health insurance to attend college full-time in Massachusetts.
 A student has to purchase a SHIP through their college only if they do not currently have health insurance coverage that is considered “comparable coverage.”
 For example, a student with MassHealth coverage, a ConnectorCare plan, or a student who is under age 26 who has coverage through a parent’s health insurance plan, does not need to purchase a .
 If you have MassHealth coverage and attend a participating school, you may be eligible for the MassHealth SHIP Premium Assistance Program.